suncoast-devs/handbook/lessons/full-stack-build-an-app/03-generate-the-app.md

 ## `ClientApp` uses `npm`

-When adding third party libraries to our front end, we will be using `npm`.
+When adding third-party libraries to our front end, we will be using `npm`.

 You must also run those commands **from the ClientApp folder**.
 So before any `npm install` commands you must first `cd ClientApp`